JOravetz/StockTrendAnalyzer/README.md

 To analyze data for stock symbol AAPL for the last 252 days, use the following command:

 <pre>
-python StockTrendAnalyzer.py --symbol AAPL --tail 252
+python StockTrendAnalyzer.py --symbol XOM --tail 252
 </pre>

 To get help message, use the following command: